knox66/MultichainPrivateKeysChecker/README.md

 ```

 # Usage
+The main purpose is to check the database of keys you have
 - Run with HEXes from file, input name after request:
 ```
 python mpkc_from_file.py
 ```

+Additional modes for testing
 - Run with range set in DEC, sequental:
 ```
 python mpkc_dec_range.py 1 100000